 There are no randomized data that report superiority of one procedure over another.
 One meta-analysis identified 39 studies of bronchoscopy with biopsy guided by RP-EBUS (20 studies), ENB (11 studies), radial EBUS-guide sheath (10 studies), ultrathin bronchoscopy (11 studies), or virtual bronchoscopic navigation (VBN; 10 studies) .
 The overall diagnostic yield was 70 percent (95% CI, 67-73), with slightly more favorable results for guide sheath (73 percent), slightly less favorable results for ENB (67 percent) and lower diagnostic yields for small PPLs measuring 2 cm (61 percent).

 While IGB techniques have not been directly compared to TTNB, the reported diagnostic yield of IGB techniques is lower than that for TTNB (60 to 70 percent versus >88 percent), but the risk of pneumothorax is also considerably lower (<4 percent versus 10 percent or higher).
 The diagnostic yield and complications of individual IGB techniques and TTNB are discussed separately.
-(See 'Image-guided bronchoscopy techniques' above and 'Complications' below and "Diagnostic evaluation and management of the solitary pulmonary nodule", section on 'Transthoracic needle biopsy'.)
+(See 'Image-guided bronchoscopy techniques' above and 'Complications' below and "Diagnostic evaluation of the incidental pulmonary nodule", section on 'Transthoracic needle biopsy'.)

 SEDATION — Image-guided bronchoscopy (IGB) procedures are performed either with moderate sedation or with deep sedation/general anesthesia with no comparative data to support the use of one sedation technique over the other.
 However, many expert operators prefer deep sedation or general anesthesia for virtual or electromagnetic bronchoscopic navigation as these procedures often involve more steps and manipulation and take longer, exceeding normal procedure durations acceptable for moderate sedation.
 Radial probe endobronchial ultrasound (RP-EBUS) is frequently performed with moderate sedation but many operators also chose deep sedation/general anesthesia as well.
 (See 'Virtual bronchoscopic navigation (VBN)' above and 'Electromagnetic navigation bronchoscopy (ENB)' above and 'Radial probe endobronchial ultrasound (RP-EBUS)' above.)

 A detailed discussion of procedural sedation is provided separately.
 (See "Procedural sedation in adults outside the operating room" and "Anesthesia for adult bronchoscopy" and "Flexible bronchoscopy in adults: Preparation, procedural technique, and complications", section on 'Pre-procedural preparation' and "Flexible bronchoscopy in adults: Preparation, procedural technique, and complications", section on 'Sedation' and "Flexible bronchoscopy in adults: Preparation, procedural technique, and complications", section on 'Procedural technique'.)